Sadie S. Forsythe

 June 2011

-Sadie Forsythe hails from the South Eastern United States, lives in North Western England, and is a fan of all things Japanese.
-She holds degrees in Anthropology/Comparative Religion, International Criminology, and Social Change.
-She loves local coffee shops, geek culture, everything bookish, & tea (steaming with milk & sweet iced).
-She is married with two daughters and an imaginary dog.
+Though Sadie does write on occasion, she is predominantly a reader.
+She hails from the Southeastern United States, has twice lived in Northwestern England, now resides in the American Midwest.
+She holds degrees in Anthropology/Comparative Religion, International Criminology, and Social Change, loves local coffee shops, geek culture, everything bookish, and tea (steaming with milk and sweet iced).
+She is married, with two daughters and an only moderately neurotic border collie/Australian shepherd mix.

 * Note: these are all the books on Goodreads for this author.
 To add more, click here.